Best Beef Masala Curry (Whole30 & Paleo)

 Why You’ll Love This Beef Tikka Masala

 This Beef Masala Curry is at the corner of healthy and delicious.
-Here is why you’ll enjoy it:
+Here is why you will enjoy it:

 - The spices add a little heat, a ton of flavor, and they are fragrant and aromatic when cooking.